mgarciaCS/cse15l-lab-report/lab-report-week2.md

       int[] input1 = { 3 };
       ArrayExamples.reverseInPlace(input1);
       assertArrayEquals(new int[]{ 3 }, input1);

+  This test does not induce failure because the array is short enough that it would not loop over itself.

   The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above) :